 Scheduling availability restrictions when the UE is performing L1-RSRP measurement for candidate beam detection are described in the following clauses.

-8.5A.8.1 Scheduling availability of UE performing L1-RSRP measurement with a same subcarrier spacing as PDSCH/PDCCH
+8.5A.8.1 Scheduling availability of UE performing L1-RSRP measurement with a same subcarrier spacing as PDSCH/PDCCH on FR1

 In this clause, the same requirements apply as in Clause 8.5.8.1.

-8.5A.8.2 Scheduling availability of UE performing L1-RSRP measurement with a different subcarrier spacing than PDSCH/PDCCH
+8.5A.8.2 Scheduling availability of UE performing L1-RSRP measurement with a different subcarrier spacing than PDSCH/PDCCH on FR1

 In this clause, the same requirements apply as in Clause 8.5.8.2.

+8.5A.8.3 Scheduling availability of UE performing L1-RSRP measurement on FR2-2

+In this clause, the same requirements apply as in Clause 8.5.8.3.

+8.5.8.4 Scheduling availability of UE performing L1-RSRP measurement on FR1 or FR2-2 in case of FR1-FR2-2 inter-band CA and NR-DC

+In this clause, the same requirements apply as in Clause 8.5.8.4.

 <End of Change 14>